Boxing in Liverpool

-Boxing in Liverpool, United Kingdom includes approximately 22 amateur boxing clubs which have produced notable boxers such as John Conteh, Andy Holligan, Tony Bellew, David Price, and Callum Smith.
+Boxing in Liverpool, the United Kingdom is centered on approximately 22 amateur boxing clubs which have produced notable boxers such as John Conteh, Andy Holligan, Tony Bellew, David Price, and Callum Smith.

-Boxers from Liverpool were a significant element of the 2012 Olympics British Boxing Team.
+Boxers from Liverpool were a significant percentage of the 2012 Olympics British Boxing Team.

-Boxing events were most commonly held at Liverpool Stadium; since (date needed) boxing events have been hosted at the Echo Arena and Liverpool Olympia within the city.
+Boxing events were most commonly held at Liverpool Stadium; since then boxing events have been hosted at the Echo Arena and Liverpool Olympia within the city.